The best legging and athleisure finds to score on sale this Prime Day — starting at $7

 Champion Everyday Fitted Ankle Cotton Pants

 Upgrade your athleisure with the ultimate comfort of 100 percent cotton, elastic waist pants.
-With over 48,000 Amazon reviews, you can grab this closet comfort essential at 52 percent off.
+With over 48,000 Amazon reviews, you can grab this closet comfort essential at 55% off.

 Under Armour Raid 2.0 Running Shorts